Effects of extruded whole-grain sorghum (Sorghum bicolor (L.) Moench) based diets on calcium absorption and bone health of growing Wistar rats

-Calcium apparent absorption, total bone mineral content and density, and right femur minerals were studied using a growing rat model.
+Apparent calcium absorption, total bone mineral content and density, and mineral contents of the right femur were studied using a growing rat model.
 Twenty-four male Wistar rats were fed with diets based on extruded whole grain red (RSD) or white sorghum (WSD), and control diet (CD) up to 60 days.
-The animals fed with sorghum diets consumed less diet and gained less weight than those of CD, but the efficiency of all diets was similar.
+The animals fed with sorghum diets consumed less and gained less weight compared to those fed with CD, but the efficiency of all diets was similar.
 Calcium intake was lower in animals fed with sorghum diets, related to the lower total intake of these animals.
-Calcium apparent absorption from RSD was lower than CD (CD:72.7%, RSD:51.0%, WSD:64.8%).
-No significant differences in bone mineral density of total body, spin, femur, distal femur, tibia and proximal tibia among groups were observed.
-However, Ca and P content of right femur of rats consuming RSD was lower indicating a certain imbalance in the metabolism of these minerals.
+Apparent calcium absorption in animals fed with RSD was lower than in those fed with CD (CD: 72.7%, RSD: 51.0%, WSD: 64.8%).
+No significant differences in bone mineral density of total body, spin, femur, distal femur, tibia and proximal tibia were observed among the groups.
+However, Ca and P contents in the right femur of the rats consuming RSD were lower, indicating a certain imbalance in the metabolism of these minerals.